-Dr. Kristinn R. Thórisson has been researching artificial intelligence for over two decades, in academia and industry.
-His research centers on artificial general intelligence, realtime interaction, and complex cognitive systems.
+Dr. Kristinn R. Thórisson has been researching AI in academia and industry for over three decades.
+His basic research centers on general machine intelligence, advanced cognitive systems and agent-based modeling and simulation.
 At MIT he pioneered new ideas in the area of communicative, multimodal intelligent agents.
-Recent projects have included a cognitive architecture for Honda Motor Corporation’s humanoid robot ASIMO, and the AERA cognitive architecture – the world’s first system that can learn complex skills by observation in circumstances that are largely underspecified.
-He has taught advanced AI courses at Columbia University, KTH and Reykjavik University, and consulted for NASA and British Telecom, among others.
-He is a member and co-founder of CADIA, Iceland’s first AI lab.
-Kris has authored numerous scientific papers and sits on the editorial board of the Journal of Artificial General Intelligence and the LNCS Transactions on Computational Collective Intelligence.
-Kris is a two-time recipient of the Kurzweil Award for his work on artificial general intelligence.
+He created a cognitive architecture for Honda Motor Corporation’s humanoid robot ASIMO.
+He is the leader of research on the AERA cognitive architecture – the world’s first system that can learn complex skills by observation in circumstances that are largely unspecified.
+Dr. Thórisson has consulted for NASA and British Telecom and taught MSc and PhD courses in AI at Columbia University, KTH and Reykjavik University.
+His NY startup Radar Networks was selected as one of US’s Top 10 Most Interesting Startups by Reuter’s Venture Capital in 2003 and received investment from Microsoft co-founder Paul Allen in 2008.
+Dr. Thórisson is co-founder of CADIA, Iceland’s first AI lab and has authored numerous scientific papers.
+He is a Professor at Reykjavik University and sits on the editorial board of the Journal of Artificial General Intelligence and the LNCS Transactions on Computational Collective Intelligence.
+He is Editor-in-Chief of AI Perspectives & Advances, a Springer Nature journal.
+He is a two-time recipient of the Kurzweil Award for his work on general machine intelligence.
 MIT Website, Reykjavik University Website.

 Dr. Pei Wang is an Associate Professor at Temple University.
 He received his Ph.D. in Computer Science and Cognitive Science from Indiana University, and his M.S. and B.S. in Computer Science, both from Peking University.
 His main research project is NARS (Non-Axiomatic Reasoning System), a general-purpose reasoning system.
-Dr. Wang is the Co-Chair of the Program Committee of the First Conference on Artificial General Intelligence, and the Chief Executive Editor of the Journal of Artificial General Intelligence.
+Dr. Wang is the co-creator of the International Conference on Artificial General Intelligence, and the Chief Executive Editor of the Journal of Artificial General Intelligence.

 Ágúst Hlynur Hólmgeirsson, received his B.Sc. degree in computer science from Reykjavik University in 2007 and was the System Administrator for CADIA during his education.
 He is one of the founding members and the System Administrator of the Icelandic Society for Intelligence Research.